USING IRONXL

 First, we follow the steps above to generate the WorkBook and WorkSheet.

-Then, we insert data in it to create our .xlsx extension file.
-For this purpose, IronXL provides a Cell Addressing System that allows us to insert data in a specific cell address programmatically.
+Then, we insert data into it to create our .xlsx extension file.
+For this purpose, IronXL provides a Cell Addressing System that allows us to insert data into a specific cell address programmatically.

-It will insert a new value we called "MyValue" in a specific cell address.
-In the same way, we can insert data in as many cells as we require.
+It will insert a new value "MyValue" in a specific cell address.
+In the same way, we can insert data into as many cells as we require.
 After this, we will save the Excel file in the specified path as follows:

 This will create a new Excel file with the extension .xlsx in the specified path.
-Don't forget to write extension .xlsx with file name, while saving.
+Don't forget to write the extension .xlsx with the file name while saving.

 To take a step further into how to create an Excel WorkBook in a C# project, check out the code examples here.